Giulio64/IOT2020Assignments/README.md

 Authors:
     - Giulio Serra serra.1904089@studenti.uniroma1.it

-The following repo contains all the code and resources utilized in the 2020 IOT 1^st Homework/Assignment:

-"In this assignment you will create a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT protocol.
-You will also create a simple web site to display the data collected from the sensors."

 The project model a distributed system where a number of environmental stations connected to five different sensors:

 temperature (-50 ...
 50 Celsius),